 The school has a very small proportion of children who are eligible for pupil premium.
 Classes throughout the school are exceptionally small and the adult : child ratio is high.

-The government has provided a sports premium for the years 2013-14, 2014-15 and 2015-16.
+The government has provided a sports premium from 2013.
 The funding formula for schools is based on the number of primary children on roll.
 It is used to increase the quality and breadth of PE and Sports provision, and increase participation in PE and sport.
-We have received £8263 in Sports Premium for this academic year (2015-16) In addition to our regular weekly PE lessons which are held at the local leisure centre funded as part of our regular school budget expenditure.
+The government’s Sports Premium is to be extended until at least 2020, partially funded for by the introduction of the “sugar-tax”, and linked to the Government’s Childhood Obesity Plan.

 SEND Special Educational Needs